Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 2.md

 ## Character Development and Customization

-The most important way to develop your characters in our game is to customize them with NFTs.
-Basically, each character has 5 interchangeable inventories, and these inventories have three levels: T1, T2, and T3.
-The basic versions of these inventories will already be available to you when you start the game.
-You can access each NFT that will provide you with extra power instead of these basic inventories from BRN Metaverse's NFT Marketplace.
-Each NFT you buy for your character has different features that will benefit you.
-Additionally, if you buy and use all 5 NFTs for your character, you will gain extra features.
-In summary, the most important way to be superior to your opponents in BRN Metaverse game is to strengthen your character with NFTs.
-You can obtain these NFTs by buying them from the Marketplace or by battling within the game.
-The NFT sets for characters are as follows:
+The primary method of character development in our game is customization through Items.
+Each character is equipped with 5 inventories, categorized into three levels: Elite, Special, and Rare.
+The basic versions of these inventories are readily available at the start of the game.
+However, you have the option to enhance each Inventory by acquiring more powerful versions from the BRN Metaverse website or in-game Market in ERA.
+Each Item you acquire for your character provides unique benefits that can give you an advantage.
+Moreover, if you manage to acquire and utilize all 5 Items for your character, you will unlock additional abilities.
+In essence, to surpass your opponents in the BRN Metaverse game, it is crucial to strengthen your character with Items.
+These Items can be obtained by purchasing them from the Marketplace or by engaging in battles within the game.
+The sets of Items available for characters are as follows:

 + **Angel**: Wing, Armor, Boots, Necklace and Aura